 Gartner describes it this way, "The way we do business has changed.
-We are more collaborative than ever before: We are synching more and sharing more, and we expect real-time performance on a global scale.
+We are more collaborative than ever before: We are syncing more and sharing more, and we expect real-time performance on a global scale.
 We want to migrate complex workloads to the cloud, but we want local access — edge solutions."1

 Many I & O leaders are looking to colocation providers to support their delivery strategies.
 Colocation offers availability, reliability, interconnectivity, energy efficiency, and scalability.
 Specifically, it can provide for both edge and cloud connectivity as well as offering accommodation for geographically diverse and complex application deployments.

-In this white paper we share what you need to know before you begin your colocation search and 10 tactical guidelines for selecting your provider.
+In this white paper, we share what you need to know before you begin your colocation search and 10 tactical guidelines for selecting your provider.

 What You Need to Know Before You Begin

-- When you launch your colocation site research and selection process, we recommend that you involve information security and the facilities/engineering team from the get go.
+- When you launch your colocation site research and selection process, we recommend that you involve information security and the facilities/engineering team from the get-go.
 Diligent and seamless coordination can avoid costly errors.

 - Also, recruit a multi-disciplinary IT project team that includes lead architects and engineers from infrastructure, network, and disaster recovery to assist with developing the search criteria and ultimately a colocation site.
 Miscalculations in equipment densities, network design, power capacities, etc., could affect IT operations and availability.